Taking the heat

 I will record the temperature for every minute for one hour straight.
 Which one of the 60 different data points is going to represent the temperature of the hour?
 How do we do that for the day?
 And which of my many thermometers in the room (remember the locations?) will we use to get the correct readings?

 And this compromise is a complex one.
 There must be good and transparent filters (reasons) for which data points to keep.
-Or how to weight them against each other.
-Or what factors to allow influencing the end result to harmonize numbers.
+Or how to weigh them against each other.
+Or what factors influence the end result to harmonize numbers.
 This is nothing but a code word for fiddling with the result to make it fit into whatever result one seeks.

 Determining those factors is an exercise in clashing opinions.
 Everyone seeks to find the numbers that support his view of the world.